edith797/KADD-CRIC/README.md

 VideoPlayerSwing.java: This file plays a video which goes to the home page at the end of it.

-HomePageSwing.java: This is the basic homepage where the type of match is selected.
+HomePageSwing.java: This is the basic homepage where the basic options are displayed.

 OverOptionSwing.java: Handles the user interface for selecting the number of overs in the game.